CabralE/shop-product/README.md

 Shop App
 - - - -

-A web application that allows the customer to add selected products to cart.
-The cart functionanility is full CRUD.
+A web application mimics a shop that sells atheletic balls.
+It includes full CRUD functionality, dynamic mathematical operations, and user authenthication and authorization.
+This project is my capstone for the course I took at General Assembly.
+For my capstone, I had to learn something thing new on my own.
+I choose to learn Python, Django, and Material CSS.

 Technologies Used